top of page

 Return on Investment 3

-Providence College utilizes a variable pricing schedule for its games at Schneider Arena.
+Providence College utilizes a variable pricing schedule for their games at Schneider Arena.
 Tickets for most conference games cost $20 per ticket.
 Some games are priced at $15 per ticket, with selected marquee games priced at $25 per ticket.
-Free parking is available in a small parking garage adjacent to Schneider Arena as well as on-street all around the facility.
-Concessions are priced similarly to other area facilities.

 Extras 5

 Extra points are awarded for the displays all around Schneider Arena that honor Providence College hockey’s history.
-In addition to the 2015 NCAA Championship Trophy proudly displayed in the lobby, displays are adorning the walls throughout the facility.
-Providence Frozen Four teams, Olympians, and alumni who have won the Stanley Cup and who have represented their countries in international competition are honored.
+In addition to the 2015 NCAA Championship Trophy proudly displayed in the lobby, there are murals adorning the walls throughout the facility.
+Providence Frozen Four teams, Olympians, and alumni who have represented their countries in international competition are honored.
+Plaques commemorating Friar All-Americans, both male and female, line the outer façade of the luxury boxes.

 Inside the arena, Providence has eschewed the tradition of hanging banners from the rafters.
-Instead, conference championships, NCAA tournaments, and Frozen Four appearances by both the men’s and women’s teams are painted directly on the walls of Schneider Arena.
+Instead, conference championships, NCAA tournament and Frozen Four appearances by both the men’s and women’s teams are painted directly on the walls of Schneider Arena.
 An exception is made for the 2015 Championship banner.

-Retired numbers for Friar legends Lou Lamoriello, Ron Wilson, and Cammi Granato are displayed in the lobby and on the walls of the arena.
 Providence’s mascot, Friar Dom, earns an extra point for being one of the more unique mascots in the country.
 He can be found interacting with fans and skating on the ice throughout the game.
-Fans can pick up free roster sheets by the press box, with free posters and schedules handed out at the chuck-a-puck table.

 Final Thoughts

-Providence College is one of the rare New England colleges where hockey is not the king of the school’s sports scene.
+Providence College is one of the rare New England colleges where hockey is not king of the school’s sports scene.
 This fact does not diminish Schneider Arena’s charm.
 This cozy rink is an attractive, affordable place to catch some quality college hockey.

 Follow Paul Baker’s stadium journeys on Twitter and Instagram @PuckmanRI.